Spot UV is a flat, high-gloss finish applied to select portions of your final product.

-It is important to make sure that this "Spot layer" exported PDF file is identical in all respects (size, orientation, crop, position of images and text etc.) to your original CMYK artwork.
+It is important to make sure that your "Spot UV" PDF file is identical in all respects (size, orientation, crop, position of images and text etc.) to your original CMYK artwork.
 For best results, use the following process:

 - Create a new layer for the Spot UV application.